 The key to working out at home is making sure the muscles in your body are all getting trained properly.

 A full-body workout aims to hit all the major muscle groups in a single session.
 The goal is to train the major muscles in your body, like your chest, back, arms, hamstrings and abs, in one workout.
 This can involve resistance or strength training, or cardio, plyometric and HIIT workouts to get your heart rate up and burn calories quickly.
-(A 2013 study published in the peer-reviewed journal Obesity found that even if the only workout you do is aerobic exercise, it can result in clinically significant weight loss.)

 Upper body resistance or strength training focuses on boosting muscle strength and endurance in the arms, back, chest and shoulders specifically; lower body workouts build strength and power in the quadriceps, hamstrings, glutes and calves specifically.

 To have a complete home workout regimen, consider switching up your workout and target muscle groups by dividing each day into upper and lower splits.
 Splitting your daily workouts into upper and lower body sessions will enhance your strength and hypertrophy gains.
 Doing a full-body workout every day will burn you out — you need to take additional time between workouts for that muscle to heal.
-Conversely, limiting your workouts to just one muscle per one day will leave you having too much recovery time.
-Working out one muscle group once per week isn’t an effective way to make gains.
+Conversely, limiting your workouts to just one muscle once a week will leave you having too much recovery time.
+Working out one muscle group once a week isn’t an effective way to make gains.
 Seven days of recovery is more than you need and can minimize progress.
 Splitting your workouts into full-body workout days with days of upper body and lower body workouts is an efficient way to workout at home.

 Speaking of efficiency, in order to get the most out of your workout, you’ll need to allow your body to recover.
 Supplementing with protein powder will help aid in muscle recovery.
 A 2018 study published in the journal Frontiers in Physiology also found massage to be a powerful technique for recovering from fatigue.
 Always make sure you factor in warm-up and recovery time into your at home workout plan.